Goldie Ghamari: Political career

 In February 2018, Ghamari alleged that Randy Hillier, MPP for Lanark—Frontenac—Lennox and Addington, intimidated her and tried to encourage her not to seek public office.
 She said the encounter occurred during the 2016 Ontario PC Party convention in Ottawa.
 As a result of the allegations, there was an internal party investigation, but the party found no evidence of wrongdoing on the part of Hillier.

 Ghamari was first elected to represent the riding of Carleton in the Legislative Assembly of Ontario during the 2018 general election as a member of the Progressive Conservative Party of Ontario.
 She was re-elected in the 2022 election.

 As an MPP, Ghamari has stated that it was unacceptable that students in the suburban areas of Ottawa lacked access to adequate school bus services.
-She has also advocated for laws to ensure that children are required to wear lifejackets while in lakes or boating activities.
+She has also advocated for laws to ensure that children be required to wear lifejackets while in lakes or boating activities.

 According to analysis of Elections Ontario filings, Ghamari was among a group of Progressive Conservative candidates who failed to file their 2022 campaign finance returns by the initial deadline, resulting in the loss of a quarterly public allowance payment to their riding associations.